 "I learned tools and language to use during moments of disconnection to maintain emotional closeness that is so important, especially when facing cancer."

 "The exercises were powerful."

-This free workshop is open to all cancer patients.
+This free 4 part workshop is open to all cancer patients.
+Please plan to attend all four dates.
 This workshop meets at UCSD Moores Cancer Center in The Comer Commons.